valgur/xtr/docs-src/guide.rst

 If `str` is a :cpp:expr:`std::string`, :cpp:expr:`std::string_view`,
-:cpp:expr:`char*` or :cpp:expr:`char[]` then the contents of `str` will be copied into `sink` without incurring any allocations.
+:cpp:expr:`char*` or :cpp:expr:`char[]` then the contents of `str` will be copied into `source` without incurring any allocations.
 The entire statement is guaranteed to not allocate---i.e. even if :cpp:expr:`std::string` is passed, the :cpp:expr:`std::string` copy constructor is not invoked and no allocation occurs.
 String data is copied in order to provide safe default behaviour regarding the